 Given the royalty revenues were based on 2.5% of global net sales of RUXIENCE, the considerations were considered variable.
 Pfizer generally reported sales information to us within 60 days of quarter end.
 Unless we received finalized sales information for the respective quarter, we estimated the expected royalty proceeds based on an analysis of historical experience, analyst expectations, interim data provided by Pfizer, including their publicly announced sales, and other publicly available information.
 Differences between actual and estimated royalty revenues were adjusted for in the period in which they became known, typically the following quarter.
-Revenue recorded in the period covered by this report represents actual royalty revenue given the timing of RUXIENCE sales reports received from Pfizer.
+Aptevo did not record revenue for the year ended December 31, 2023 due to our Amendment to Royalty Purchase Agreement.
+Revenue recorded for the year ended December 31, 2022 represents actual royalty revenue given the timing of RUXIENCE sales reports received from Pfizer.
 There was no significant financing component to the contract.